 - 4 tomatoes whole

 - 1 tbsp coriander Powder

 - 1/2 tsp garam masala

 - Wash the dal and rajma well for about 2-3 times and then soak in water for atleast 8 hours or overnight.
 The longer you soak is the better is the texture of the dal.
 I have seen my granny soak this dal for close to 24 hours, changing water every 8 hours

 - Once the dal is cooked, mash the dal and tomatoes a little bit.
-We don't want to make it mushy just turn into thick consistency.
+We don't want to make it mushy, just mash enough to turn into thick consistency.

 - In a small pan, heat ghee and once hot add the jeera seeds.
-Sauté till the turn slightly brown.
-Add all the dry masalas and roast for 1 minute taking care not to burn it.
+Saute till the turn slightly brown.
+Add all the dry masalas and roast for 1 minute taking care not to burn anything.